The Nutritional Value Of Nuts

 Most of us use nuts to add a bit of crunch to our recipes or munch on them for a quick snack, completely overlooking the nutritional contribution they can make to a healthy diet.

 Although nuts are high in overall fat content, most of that fat is unsaturated.
-It has been proven that nuts do not contribute to weight gain when consumed in moderation - about a two tablespoon serving, five times a week.
+It has been proven that nuts do not contribute to weight gain when consumed in moderation (one 2-tablespoon serving, five times per week).

 Studies have proven that they help to lower LDL, the "bad" cholesterol, and they also contain some powerful antioxidants.
 All in all, almonds are a prime choice for the health-conscious eater.

 Macadamias - Macadamias have an extremely high fat and calorie content so it is best to make them a rare indulgence.

 Peanuts - The fat in peanuts is primarily monounsaturated.
 As a bonus, the red skin on Spanish peanuts contains an antioxidant called resveratrol (also found in the skin of red grapes) which has a variety of proven health benefits.

 Pecans - Pecans derive nearly 90% of their calories from fat, and their protein content is considerably lower than most nuts.
 Like macadamias, pecans should be not be a frequent indulgence.

 Walnuts - Walnuts contain omega-3 fatty acids that are similar to the ones found in salmon.
 Studies on omega-3's in recent years have proven that they are instrumental in reducing the risk of heart disease, stroke, diabetes, cancer, high blood pressure and obesity.